 How did practicing in Egypt help shape the way you approach design in the United States?

 I studied architecture at the school of Fine Arts in Cairo, Egypt, and received my Master of Architecture at Arizona State University.
 I am a registered architect in both Egypt and Arizona, and I have practiced in both.
-Both settings have allowed me to understand different perspectives and schools of thoughts, as well as provided me with flexible thinking skills and a deeper understanding of the uniqueness and individuality of people, cultures, companies, and places.
+Both settings have allowed me to understand different perspectives and schools of thought, as well as provided me with flexible thinking skills and a deeper understanding of the uniqueness and individuality of people, cultures, companies, and places.
 Once I began translating these concepts into the design process, I grew both passion and hunger to be inspired by my clients and those occupying the buildings, capturing their unique vision, while also creating a design customized just for them.
 I thrive in bringing my clients’ visions into reality.
 My background has also allowed me to develop a deep understanding for context, culture, and sense of place, in all aspects of design.

 You were a member of the 2019 Re-Think Tank.
 What did you gain from that experience?